FrantzT/jumbleapi/README.md

 ### Prerequisite

-Development requires installation of packages (paragraph Requirements of this document) as well as installation of applications required for the JumbleAPI server itself (previous paragraph).
+Development requires installation of the packages (paragraph Requirements of this document) as well as installation of applications required for the JumbleAPI server itself (previous paragraph).

+Docker is an additional required package.

-Once the packages has been installed clone the application files from the git repository.
+Once the packages have been installed clone the application files from the git repository.

 ```
 git clone https://github.com/FrantzT/jumbleapi.git